 A grader is used to clear gravel from the roadside edge drains and trim the top layer of road gravel to produce an even road surface.
 Sometimes we may use a water cart to spray the road surface and any loose gravel, which helps to achieve the desired compaction.
 After this, we use a smooth drum roller to compact the gravel.
 The grader may then do a final pass to trim any high spots.

-Grading of dirt roads is completed to a schedule, this can be viewed further down the page.
+Grading of unsealed roads is completed to a schedule, this can be viewed further down the page.

 Sometimes the schedule can be delayed due to: